 Why a mood board

 In this post I will share how you can create your own mood board.
 It is important that you set aside a few hours, so that you can fully immerse yourself and get the best out of it.
-I guarantee you won’t regret it.
+I promise you won’t regret it.
 It will help you find your style and help you get started on the interior design of your home.
-As a bonus, according to those who have participated in my interior design workshops, it is a bit like meditation 😉
+The process of creating a mood board may even put you in a meditative state of mind.
+That’s an added bonus!

 How to create a mood board